 I am interested in making a visit to Akron to tour the graduate school and gather more information on the program.

 We would be happy to meet with you!
 In fact, we encourage students who are potentially interested in applying to our program to come and visit us.
-We do not offer an open house or visit day for our graduate program, but we do schedule tours/visits on an individual basis.
-If you would like to visit The University of Akron Speech-Language Pathology Graduate Program, please contact our Admissions Coordinator, Mrs. Robin Angell, at email@example.com.
-A typical visit will include: time with the Admissions Coordinator (to answer any questions and provide information about our program and the application process); time with one of our current graduate students; and a tour of our School and Clinic.
-You may also arrange for a tour of the campus.
+If you would like to schedule an individual visit to The University of Akron Speech-Language Pathology Graduate Program, please contact our Graduate Coordinator, Dr, Charles Carlin, at firstname.lastname@example.org.

 Is there an option to take the program completely online?